-- Call our telephone service for payment arrangements and recovery, on 029 497 028 (standard call rates apply).
+- Call our telephone service for for real estate tax, transfer tax, car tax and excise duty, on 029 497 028 (standard call rates apply)

 Taxes that have been sent to the enforcement authorities must be paid to them

 To avoid recovery by enforcement, pay the tax by the due date.
-If your tax has already been transferred to the enforcement authorities, you can no longer pay it to the Tax Administration.
-Instead, you must pay it to the enforcement office.
+If your tax has already been transferred to the enforcement authorities, you must pay it to them.